hedingqin/PRMeth/README.md

 # Introduction
 we proposed PRMeth, a method to deconvolve tumor mixtures using partially available DNA methylation data.
 By adopting an iteratively optimized non-negative matrix factorization framework, PRMeth took DNA methylation profiles of a portion of the cell types in the tissue mixtures (including blood and solid tumors) as input to estimate the proportions of all cell types as well as the methylation profiles of unknown cell types simultaneously.
 # How to use?
-First, you download this file locally from GitHub and open it using Rstudio.
+First, you download this file locally from GitHub and load function codes in the *R* folder using Rstudio.
 ## Installing and loading these packages
 ```
     install.packages("matrixStats")